Constant Pressure Systems / Variable Frequency Drives

 Pumps used in a constant pressure system are basically the same as those used in a conventional submersible system.
-Difference is that the motor attached to the pump runs at variable speeds depending on the volume of water being demanded.
+The difference being that the motor attached to the pump runs at variable speeds depending on the volume of water being demanded.
 The motor speed is controlled by a variable frequency drive controller.
 Depending on the specific system, the motor could be a single or three phase unit.

 Benefits of a Constant Pressure System

 - System maintains steady pressure instead of cycling with a 20 pound differential.

 - Ideal for multiple uses, including sprinkler and drip irrigation systems.